 3D Printing Accessories: Filament and 3D Pen

-As we have mentioned earlier, there are lots of materials used in 3D printing, wich his called filament in other words.
+As we have mentioned earlier, there are lots of materials used in 3D printing, which is called a filament, in other words.

 Some of these plastics are food safe, like PLA, PP, Nylon-6 and PET, as well as some brands of ABS.
 However, in case you need to put them into a dishwasher, do not print anything with PLA, PET and Nylon, as they soften in high temperatures.